cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 ## Step 1: create a service
 Kubernetes provides a convenient way to expose applications.
 Simply run `kubectl expose deployment <deployment-name> --type=LoadBalancer --port=80 --target-port=80`.
 With `--type=LoadBalancer` you request our training infrastructure (GCP) to provision a public IP address.
 It will also automatically assign a cluster-IP and a nodePort in the current setup of the cluster.
-To create a service that gets only a cluster IP and a NodePort, use `--type=NodePort`.
+To create a service that gets only a cluster IP, a NodePort and a LoadBalancer, use `--type=LoadBalancer`.

 ## Step 2: connect to your service
 Checkout the newly created `service` object in your namespace.
 Try to get detailed information with `get -o=yaml` or `describe`.
 Note down the different ports exposed and try to access the application via the external IP.